Special offer

 Part-time vs. full-time employment in different provinces

-Employment laws in Canada are specified by provincial regulations, meaning there can be variations in the treatment of full-time and part-time workers depending on the province or territory.
-For example, the number of hours required to be considered full-time might differ slightly between provinces.
-Similarly, the rules regarding overtime pay, vacation time and benefits may vary.
+Employment laws in Canada are specified by provincial regulations, meaning there could be variations in the treatment of full-time and part-time workers depending on the province or territory.
+For example, the rules regarding overtime pay, vacation time and benefits may vary.

 As an employer, it’s important to know the difference between full-time employees and part-time employees as it relates to the province(s) you do business in.
-Failure to follow labour laws can lead to untold circumstances that can be costly for your business.
-You should also make sure you are offering the proper benefits and making the correct deductions for your full-time and part-time employees, which can differ dramatically depending on which province(s) you do business in.
+It may be helpful to learn about the correct benefits and deductions for your full-time and part-time employees.